Rev Dr Peter Moore, Lecturer

 Watch an interview with Kylie here.

-Commencing in 2020, BST will be offering a Christian Mentoring Course which consists of a series of three units taught at BST over three years.
-Each unit consists of three workshops, including a residential component.
+Commencing in 2020, BST will be offering a Christian Mentoring Program which consists of a series of three units taught via collaborative online learning over three years.
+Each unit consists of three workshops.
 Together they build competence for Christian mentoring at an advanced level.
-By taking these three units within a Graduate Certificate or Diploma of Divinity you will be qualified for mentoring in a variety of contexts.
+By taking these three units within a Graduate Certificate of Divinity, Graduate Diploma of Divinity or Master of Theological Studies you will be qualified for mentoring in a variety of contexts.
 The principles apply in local and cross-cultural ministry settings, for helping men and women throughout their journeys as disciples.

 What is Christian Mentoring?